 Assuming he doesn't suffer any setbacks, can Price be stretched out fast enough to return to the rotation?
 Or is his likeliest path back in 2017 via the bullpen?

-"At this point, you can't rule that out," Farrell said on WEEI's Dale, Holley & Keefe show, via Ryan Hannable of WEEI.com.
+"At this point, you can't rule that out," Farrell told WEEI's Dale, Holley & Keefe show (h/t Ryan Hannable of WEEI.com).
 "Like I said, it is just going to be dependent on maybe his stamina, durability, all that, how that continues to build here."

 Price isn't going to supplant closer Craig Kimbrel, obviously, but he could see some high-leverage relief innings if he responds to the role.